d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ### Covariate Shift

 One of the best-studied forms of distribution shift is *covariate shift*.
-Here we assume that although the distirbution of inputs may change over time, the labeling function, i.e., the conditional distribution $p(y|\mathbf{x})$ does not change.
+Here we assume that although the distribution of inputs may change over time, the labeling function, i.e., the conditional distribution $p(y|\mathbf{x})$ does not change.
 While this problem is easy to understand